Playerstate forms creation platform that lets players make money

 Three top investment pros open up about what it takes to get your video game funded.

 The company said it is different because its users can discover creative projects that inspire them and get involved, or they can create their own projects and rally the people they need to bring their projects to life.
-Projects on the platform can be created by companies or individuals and users can showcase their creative portfolio to help them get noticed and recognized as creators in the industry.
+Projects on the platform can come from companies or individuals, and users can showcase their creative portfolio to help them get noticed and recognized as creators in the industry.

 How it works

-Playerstate also has a different approach for rewarding creators.
-It doesn’t matter if a user has been a graphic designer for decades or is a teenager, just starting their career; Playerstate aims to create a flexible environment that doesn’t discriminate between professionals and passionate fans.
-Everyone on the platform will have the opportunity to participate and everyone on the platform will be rewarded for the value they create, whether they are a professional or not, the company said.
+Playerstate also has a different approach for rewarding creators, aiming to create a flexible environment that doesn’t discriminate between professionals and fans.
+Everyone on the platform will have the opportunity to participate and get rewarded for the value they create, whether they are a professional or not, the company said.

-To achieve this, Playerstate offers multiple layers of rewards.
+To achieve this, Playerstate offers layers of rewards.
 Active users will earn experience points (XP) simply by participating in the platform, which will be used to level up, unlock new features, and access revenue share opportunities as the platform scales.

 Additionally, project owners will set their own rewards, and this provides another layer of opportunity for creators.
-Project rewards can range from digital goods like in-game currency and skins, to cash.
+Project rewards can be digital goods like in-game currency and skins or cash.
 Projects can be set up and run in two ways; for specialized or time-consuming work, project owners will share briefs and agree on budgets with creators before work has started.

-For low-touch, passion-driven projects, project owners can set a project up as a community challenge.
+For smaller projects, users can set a project up as a community challenge.
 For example, a game developer might challenge their community to imagine a new level or character and draw or sketch it.
 The developer will then build the winning entry and add it to the game.
 Developers could also use community challenges to incentivize their community to create viral marketing content such as GIFs, memes, video content, or fan art.

 The inspiration

-Playerstate’s chief marketing officer Visar Statovci and Anderson had been working with the big video game publishers to launch new titles, build communities, and drive community engagement for many years.
+Playerstate chief marketing officer Visar Statovci and Anderson had been working with the big video game publishers to launch new titles, build communities, and drive community engagement for many years.
 Statovci owns his own agency with more than 90 people and works with the likes of Supercell, Nintendo, Ubisoft, Riot, and King.

 “What we are seeing in the industry is a need for game companies to find new ways to drive player engagement and retention.
 And we believe user-generated content is the ticket to this,” Anderson said.
 “And although we are seeing increasing adoption of UGC by triple-A studios, it’s still incredibly expensive to manage due to intellectual property risk, resource needs around community management, and the lack of solutions around player rewarding and compensation.”